 The main difference between iptables and IPVS, is iptables includes a number of tables, each with a number of chains, each further involves a number of rules.
 The total number of rules is large.
 The packet is assessed against many of such rules.
 For the same reason, the order of the rule matters.
 IPVS on the other hand, leverages hash table, with a complexity of O(1), or O(n) in the worst case scenarios.
 They vary significantly in the efficiency of packet filtering and forwarding, especially when the rules gets complicated.
 Iptable also presents more latency when adding or removing rules as more rules are involved.
 This presentation includes some quantitative comparison.

 In Kubernetes architecture, KubeProxy takes care of load balancing.
-It can run in three modes: userspace, intables and IPVS.
+Kube-proxy can run in three modes: userspace, iptables and IPVS.

 The userspace mode is old and inefficient.
 The packet is compared against iptables rule and then forwarded to a pod named kube-Proxy, which operates as an application to forward packet to backend pods.

 The iptables mode is better since it uses the kernel feature of iptables, which is fairly mature. kube-proxy manages iptables rule based on the service yaml of Kubernetes.